CSC207-UofT/course-project-trackr/phase1/progress_report.md

 - Abstracted away various view components for reuse

 Jonathan Ginevro:
-- Wrote and worked on EditScreen and SelectScreen
+- Designed and built EditScreen and SelectScreen
+- Implemented basic functionalities for these screens (such as the ability to edit an Event or select an Event from the HomeScreen and edit that event specifically)
 - Wrote and worked on tests for AddScreenViewModel, CalendarScreenViewModel, and EditScreenViewModel